 Blood tests in oncology outpatients

-From 09 November 2020, blood tests in oncology outpatients are by appointment only.
+Blood tests in oncology outpatients are by appointment only.

 We no longer offer a walk-in service.
 We have made this change to support social distancing and reduce waiting times for patients.
 You will need to wear a face covering during your visit to the hospital.